storytouch/ep_align/README.md

 # Development
 Development done for free to help support continued learning due to distruption by the corona virus.
 26LLC supported.

+# TODO
+Show the active alignment on caret location.
+The logic is in for this but currently disabled as I haven't tested it.